Dougarasu/puck-soccer/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project was made for an academic purpose only.

 ### TO-DO List
 * Support for others browsers.